Title: The Warlock (The Secret of the Immortal Nicholas Flamel #5)

 The Warlock is the fifth book of The Secret of the Immortal Nicholas Flamel series.
-Like the previous four books, the point of view keeps changing every chapter, though it still uses third person point of view.
+Like the previous four books, the point of view keeps changing every chapter, though it still uses third-person point of view.
 It’s more of the setting that keeps changing because the characters are separated in all over the world.
 The story is actually very good and unique.
 Even though the series is called ‘The Secret of the Immortal Nicholas Flamel’, I don’t think he’s the main character after all.
 Nicholas Flamel is the first reason why I bought the first book in the first place.
 However, instead of being the only main character, it seems he’s more of a side character.
 The twin of legends are actually the main characters but the portion in which they appeared in the book is just the same as others.
-So I’m a little bit confused about whose the main one and whose the side one.
+So I’m a little bit confused about who’s the main one and who’s the side one.
 In The Warlock, Nicholas Flamel has barely shown up not until the last chapters.

 “Knowledge itself is never dangerous, it is how that knowledge is used that is dangerous.” – Tsagaglalal